SchweizerischeBundesbahnen/journey-service/Problem-Manual.md

 * J-S considers a used Backend to have some kind of developer fault.

 ### 503 Service Unavailable
-The service has currently availability problem for some requests.
+The service has currently an availability problem for some requests.
 Often a retry after a short time might solve the problem.
 If becoming a lot of this status, then the system is overloaded.

 Since J-S has a complicated integration-architecture, various Network/IP, Broken-Pipe or Backend-System faults may occur by chance.